 “I did,” she tells him.
-“Jane and Dave spent today finishing up her Christmas shopping, and I had planned on having a low-key craft day with her in the house, but then she got into the candy canes, and I had to take her sledding to try and burn off the energy.”
+“Jane and Dave spent today finishing up her Christmas shopping.
+The plan was to have some low-key craft time with her in the house, but then she got into the candy canes and I had to take her sledding to try and burn off the energy.”

 Jack arches a brow.
 “It work?”

 “God, no,” she says, shaking her head.

 “Willow is your niece?”
 I ask her, trying to sift through the many names of her family members that Jack has mentioned.

 “Yup.
 She’s the little girl in the far right picture on the mantle,” she answers, pointing.

 I pace to the fireplace for a better look.
 In the photograph, a small girl with dark skin and almost as much hair as I have is running through a field of wildflowers.
 It looks like it was shot in late afternoon, with the sun slanting low, rendering the light that surrounds her a soft, hazy gold.
 It would be adorable if not for the slightly manic expression on her face.
 As if she’s sprinting toward the person holding the camera with the intention of taking them out.

 Sounds like Micah, I think, burying the pain of that thought before it can overwhelm me.

 More pictures are spread out along the mantle, and though I’ve been curious about them since I first met Jack, I haven’t had a good excuse to really look at them in full.
 I do so now, needing their distraction.

 Next to Willow’s picture is one of Jack and his wife Renee, who I recognize from the much larger photo hanging just down the hall.
 Beside the picture of the couple is one of them and what must be their kids.
 Next to that is one of Jack and a man that looks about a decade older than him, their arms around each other’s shoulders.
 Ella’s grandfather, I’m guessing.